You want smart political talk without the meltdowns?

 Why did he take out the important legal words, gross negligence?

-And guess who else was involved in crafting that uh memo exonerating Hillary Clinton months before she was interviewed?
+And guess who else was involved in crafting that memo exonerating Hillary Clinton months before she was interviewed?

-What did we now why is that name familiar?
+Why is that name familiar?

-Because we just learned over the weekend that Strzok was fired from his job working for Mueller in the Trump case, because he was sending out emails to his mistress that were clearly anti-Trump.
+Because we just learned over the weekend that Strzok was fired from his job working for Mueller in the Trump case because he was sending out emails to his mistress that were clearly anti-Trump.

 He had a bias.